telerik/winforms-docs/treeview/getting-started.md

 1. Click the RadTreeView Properties tab located in the left part of the Window.

-1. Check the __Show Lines__.
+1. Check __Show Lines__.

-1. Click OK to close the Property Builder.The design should now look something like the screenshot below.
+1. Click OK to close the Property Builder.The design should now look like the screenshot below.

     ![treeview-getting-started 002](images/treeview-getting-started002.png)